-Press O or O once.
+Press or once.
 The controller will quit flashing and only show the Process Hold Time in hours and minutes.
 Everything to the left of the decimal is hours and everything to the right is minutes.

-Single presses (pressing and letting go) will now adjust the Hold Time up \bigcirc or down \bigcirc .
+Single presses (pressing and letting go) will now adjust the temperature up ( ) or down ( ).

-After the desired Hold Time has been reached Press O to lock in the Hold Time and continue programming.
+After the desired Hold Time has been reached Press o to lock in the Hold Time and continue programming.

-If large changes in time are required you can hold either \bigcirc or \bigcirc down.
-Holding these keys down will change the time at an increasingly faster rate.
+If large changes in time are required you can hold either of or of down and the time will advance in units of 10 minutes.
+If you continue to hold it down it will advance in units of 1 Hour.
 The maximum time that can be entered is 99 Hours and 99 Minutes.